ryenus/hsqldb/trunk/doc-src/readme-template.txt

 Readme File
 ${timestamp}
-This package contains HyperSQL v. ${hsqldb.version}
+This package contains HyperSQL version ${hsqldb.version}

 HyperSQL Database is a relational database management system and a set of tools written in Java.